Canon 2000D vs Fujifilm X-T20

 Review summary: Canon 2000D vs Fujifilm X-T20

 So how do things add up?
-Is the Canon 2000D better than the Fujifilm X-T20 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Is there a clear favorite between the Canon 2000D and the Fujifilm X-T20?
+A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.